Feyerabend/vm/ps/APPLE.md

 Inc.[^next] Thus he didn't really experience the growth of DTP when he was at Apple.
 Steve was instrumental in getting PostScript to Apple, even to the point of trying to purchase Adobe, but with no success.
-At NeXT he realised the potential in having vector based screen rendering on a computer.
+At NeXT he realised he could implement the potential of having vector based screen rendering on a computer.

 So *Display PostScript* (DPS) was a technology developed by Adobe Systems in collaboration with NeXT during